 You’ve probably already seen an Acupressure Ring* and wondered: is it trash?
 Or treasure?

-Well, as they are not that expensive, I decided to buy some of those Chinese medicine rings and try them myself.
+Well, as they are not that expensive, I decided to buy some of those Chinese medicine rings (on Amazon) and try them myself.
 I have to confess I am known for ALWAYS fiddling around with something in my hands since I was a kid.
 Just ask my parents.
 My father once found my first-day-at-school-ring in the garden bean bed!

 So I thought it could be a good idea to give those acupressure rings a chance.
 There seem to be so many benefits, who couldn’t resist?

 - Improve blood circulation in fingers and hands

 - Relax fingers in case of numbness and stiffness (due to long time writing, typing, driving, illness and injury)

 - Promote overall health